nadiarskyyy/nadiarskyyy/README.md

 ## 🌱 About Me
 - 🎓 2024 – Now: Computer Engineering student at Universitas Negeri Makassar
-- 💻 Learning Programming (C, C++, Python, Java)
+- 💻 Learning Programming (C, C++, Python, Java, PHP, HTML)
 - 🌐 Exploring Networks, Databases, and AI basics
-- 🌟 Personality: humble, curious, and always trying new things (even if I fail, I laugh)
+- 🌟 Personality: Passionate about learning and sharing knowledge
-- 🚀 Dreams: becoming a programmer who builds something useful
+- 🚀 Dreams: To travel the world while working remotely

 ---

 ## 🎉 Fun Facts About Me
-- 🦄 Sometimes overthinker, sometimes random
+- 🎧 I can listen to music all day while coding
-- 🎵 Finds inspiration in music while working
+- 🎬 I enjoy watching korean drama
-- 🤓 INTP-T, but secretly also vibes like INFJ
+- 🤓 ENFJ-T Ideas pop up in my head 24/7 (sometimes too many 😅)
 - ☕ Can code late into the night fueled by coffee
-- 💡 Believe that tech should help people, not replace them
+- 🌍 I enjoy connecting with people from different cultures

 ---